irrdnet/irrd/docs/admins/deployment.rst

   will be one open connection for:
   * Each permitted whois connection
   * Each HTTP worker
-  * Each running mirror import and export process
+  * Each running mirror import or export process
   * Each RPKI update process
   * Each run of ``irrd_load_database``
   * Each run of ``irrd_submit_email``
+  * Each open WebSocket connection for the :doc:`event stream </users/queries/event-stream>`

 * ``log_min_duration_statement`` can be useful to set to ``0`` initially, to log all SQL queries to aid in debugging any issues.
   Note that initial imports of data produce significant logs if all queries